TheHoneyPotFinance/nectar/README.md

 Documentation
 --------------
-You can read more about Inverse finance documentation [here](https://docs.inverse.finance/)
+You can read more about TheHoneyPot finance documentation [here](https://docs.inverse.finance/)